d-bl/GroundForge/Advanced-options.md

 The legend for the matrix option explains how a diagram is constructed from a few short alpha-numeric lines.
 The research project show cased at [Tesselace.com] is about algorithms that find valid matrices, the thumbnails cover matrices published in 2012 and 2014.

 The matrices should have lines of equal length, otherwise the diagram will show just a single dot with a tool tip complaining about the varying length.
-Characters other than digits and dashes are ignored and thus may cause the same result if mistaken for a digit.
+Characters other than dashes, digits an letters in the legend are ignored and thus may cause the same result.
 Not every sequence of digits and dashes result in proper lace patterns.
 For example a zero, one, two or three should not be followed by a three, six, eight or nine.
 Below a dash you can't have a one, four seven or eight.
 More rules should take care always two arrows are leaving each digit.
 Breaking these rules will result in diagrams with internal loose ends or other anomalies.

 The matrices can be stacked as a brick wall or as a checkerboard: